wwarthen/RomWBW/Source/Doc/SystemGuide.md

 Returns device information for the RTC unit.
 The Status (A) is a standard HBIOS result code.

-Device Attribute (C) values are not yet defined.
-Device Type (D) indicates the specific hardware driver that handles the specified character unit.
+Device Attributes (C) values are not yet defined.
+Device Type (D) indicates the specific hardware driver that handles the RTC unit.
 Values are listed at the start of this section.
 Device Number (E) indicates the physical device number assigned per driver which is always 0 for RTC.